abstractFlo/atlas-docs/documentation/di-container/decorator.md

 {% endtabs %}

 {% hint style="success" %}
 The example above shows you the magic.
 Only one line of code for import.
 Resolve the module from container, autoload all other declared modules and components.
-This keep your code clean and good looking.
+This keep your code clean and good-looking.
 {% endhint %}

 ### @StringResolver

-The **@StringResolver** registers the decorated class as a String InjectionToken inside the decorator.
+The **@StringResolver** registers the decorated class as a string InjectionToken inside the DI-container.
 This is needed if you want to resolve a class based on the string constructor name

 {% hint style="info" %}